Cities ready to modernize paratransit may have a new solution• 9 min read

 Even in instances where technology adoption is low, TransitTech-enabled paratransit services are growing in popularity.

 While seniors in Newton are able to book a ride using a dedicated mobile app, a majority of riders still call to book their on-demand trips given how few have smartphones.
 To accommodate seniors with limited mobility, NewMo includes wheelchair accessible vehicles (WAVs) in its custom-branded fleet and offers both curb-to-curb and door-to-door service.
 Furthermore, all vehicles are retrofitted with step stools and additional handles for an easy and safe boarding experience.

 The next wave of the transportation revolution.

 Paratransit may currently be an underdog, but as public transportation continues to evolve, the future of such services looks bright.
-As transportation leaders and riders continue to embrace on-demand microtransit as a complement to traditional buses with fixed routes and schedules, more and more will likely turn to similar technology to cure paratransit of its bleak reputation.
+As transportation leaders and riders continue to embrace on-demand microtransit as a complement to traditional buses with fixed routes and schedules, they will likely turn to similar technology to improve the paratransit experience.

 New technology offers a more enjoyable rider experience and a greater opportunity for seniors and individuals with disabilities to easily access their workplaces and communities — as well as the potential for more efficient operations and lower costs for agencies, cities, and taxpayers.
 Indeed, several agencies and thousands of individuals who rely on accessible transportation are already looking towards a technology-enabled future.